blankenberg/anvio.org/help/7/programs/anvi-script-snvs-to-interactive/index.md

 ### Modifying the Output

 By the default, the output data will use the departure from consensus values.
-If instead you want to look at the departure from the reference, just add the falg `--display-dep-from-reference`
+If instead you want to look at the departure from the reference, just add the flag `--display-dep-from-reference`

 {:.notice}